volusion/element/content/references/sdk.md

 ### Request

-An asynchronous function that behaves exactly like [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), returning a promise that resolves with a response from a third party API endpoint.
+This asynchronous function behaves exactly like [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), returning a promise that resolves with a response from a third-party API endpoint.

 #### Usage